angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 2, while the stroke rate did increase by a point, it was not nearly as high as in test 1.

-We can confirm a tighter grouping of stroke rate by comparing the number of strokes at each stroke rate:
+We can confirm a tighter grouping of stroke rate in test 2 by counting the number of strokes at each stroke rate:

 <EChart
     id="graph-tt-strokedata-strokecount"